Harnesses — Signet Docs

 4. On session end, Codex fires Stop → calls signet hook session-end -H codex → Signet extracts memories from the transcript.

-5. The MCP server exposes memory_store, memory_search, and other memory tools that Codex can invoke directly during sessions.
+5. The MCP server exposes memory_store, memory_search, session_search, and other tools that Codex can invoke directly during sessions.

 Codex matches the session-start, prompt-submit, and session-end path, but it does not currently expose the same compaction lifecycle fidelity as Claude Code or OpenCode.